 Who here hasn’t rudely awakened to the reality that our friends and family just aren’t going to be as loving and supportive as we expected?
-If you are one of the lucky few whose folks circled the wagons when you lost your spouse, well “bully for you”.
+If you are one of the lucky few whose folks circled the wagons when you lost your spouse, “good on you”.
 Know that is rare.
 Feel free to skip this blog entry.

 For the rest of us (and we all recognize each other, don’t we?), our comfort has come from a variety of other sources.
 Church helps many of us, some others not so much.
 Reading was a big help to me, in fact, an enormous help.
 Reading books by others who had walked in my shoes were, for a while, the only books that could hold my focus.
 They helped me know that what I was experiencing was quite normal in the moments when I thought I was losing my grip.
 Facebook and grief support groups can be a refuge, too.

 More than anything else, though, the most help, solace, and comfort for me came in the shape of people who had walked this path before me.
 It came from other people who had known a devastating loss, whether a spouse, a child…or someone very, very important to them.
 These folks listened endlessly because they understood that healing comes in the talking it out.